Charlotte 49ers men's basketball: Bobby Lutz years (1998–2010)

 After Watkins left for Texas A&M, Charlotte named Bobby Lutz its new head coach.
 Lutz was an assistant under both Watkins and Jeff Mullins at Charlotte.
 Lutz accepted the head coaching job at Gardner–Webb in 1995 only to resign two weeks later to accept the assistant job at his alma mater on Mullin's staff.

-Lutz's run of success in Conference USA is arguably the best sustained stretch in Charlotte basketball history.
+Lutz's success in Conference USA was sustained and stretched in Charlotte basketball history.
 The 49ers reached the NCAA Tournament in 5 of the 7 years they were in Conference USA under Lutz.

 In his first season, Lutz guided the 49ers to a 10–6 record in CUSA.
 Seeded fifth in the conference tournament, the 49ers won four games in four days, taking out three of the top four seeds in the process to win the CUSA conference tournament for the first time.
 This earned Charlotte a 5 seed in the NCAA tournament.
 They defeated Rhode Island in the first round before falling to 13-seed Oklahoma in round two.

 The 1999–2000 season would be defined by the passing of Charles Hayward in September 1999.
 Hayward lost a two-year battle with Leukemia, he would have his jersey retired.
 Charlotte would play to a 17–16 record and earn an NIT berth.

 The 2000–2001 seasons saw the arrival of Rodney White who would become the top scoring freshman in the country and be named ESPN's National Freshmen of the Year.
 Led by White, Charlotte would win its second CUSA Tournament Title in three years and earn a 9 seed in the NCAA tournament with a 22–11 record.
 Charlotte would defeat Tennessee in the first round of the Midwest Regional before falling to #1 seed Illinois in the round of 32.
 White would leave Charlotte for the NBA draft and be selected 9th overall by the Detroit Pistons.

 Over the following three seasons the 49ers would earn two additional NCAA tournament bids, in 2002 and 2004, earning #9 seeds and being eliminated in the first round both years.

 The 2004–2005 season would see the 49ers return to the top 25 behind eventual CUSA Player of the Year Eddie Basden, he would also win CUSA Defensive POY for the second straight season.
 The promising season would take a turn for the worse in the last few weeks.
 The 49ers lost a game on senior night at Louisville which would determine the regular season conference champion.
 They followed that with a loss on an emotional senior night at South Florida.
 They then drew a Memphis team in the CUSA tournament who had under-performed all year but caught fire at the end of the season.
 Charlotte was bounced from the first round of the CUSA tournament and had their season ended in round 1 of the NCAA tournament by NC State.